MicrosoftDocs/win32/desktop-src/ICS/inetfwv6openport-name.md

 ---
 title: INetFwV6OpenPort Name property
 description: Returns the display name for this port and protocol pair.
-The name is for informational purposes only and has no bearing on the operation of the system. ms.assetid: '4f61bf9e-62ac-42b6-9ea5-fbf9b4ee4a8e'
+The name is for informational purposes only and has no bearing on the operation of the system. ms.assetid: 4f61bf9e-62ac-42b6-9ea5-fbf9b4ee4a8e
+keywords:
+- Name property ICS/ICF
-keywords: ["Name property ICS/ICF", "Name property ICS/ICF , INetFwV6OpenPort interface", "INetFwV6OpenPort interface ICS/ICF , Name property"]
+- Name property ICS/ICF , INetFwV6OpenPort interface
+- INetFwV6OpenPort interface ICS/ICF , Name property
 topic_type:
 - apiref
 api_name: